bbeni/sphugo/README.md

-# ESC 202 Simulations
+# SPH Simulations (ESC 202 Course UZH)

+SPHUGO - SPH Using GO - Source code available at (www.github.com/bbeni/sphugo)

-My attempt at the assignments at ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆 The Goal seems to be to have a working Smooth Particle Hydrodynamics code.
-Go as a language was chosen to easily parallelize the simulation and have fast compiled code.
+My attempt at the assignments at ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆 The Goal is to have a working Smooth Particle Hydrodynamics (SPH) code.
+GO as a language was chosen to easily parallelize the simulation and have fast execution times comparable to C/C++.
+There are 5 tasks leading up to the simulation.
+The following sections should provide documentation of the implementation process.

-## 1. Example - Binary Partition 2d Particles
+## 1. Task - Binary Partition 2d Particles

 Goal: